What is this?

 Who is the author?

-Submarine officer, year group ’08, still active duty, now a DH.
-If you like, you can contact me at firstname.lastname@example.org, though it might be a while before I can respond.
+Submarine officer, year group ’08, still active duty, long since moved on from the post-DIVO shore duty where I wrote everything contained here.
+If you like, you can contact me at email@example.com, though it might be a while before I can respond.

 It’s not lost on me that writing pages upon pages of unsolicited advice is a highly presumptuous thing to do.
-To be an officer is a presumptuous occupation.
+Leading Sailors is a presumptuous occupation.
 Any experienced JO worth a damn has taken a struggling ensign under his wing at some point, but not every struggling ensign finds a decent mentor.
 Leadership books by senior officers are too far removed from the JO experience to be of much use to an ensign.
 My goal here has been to address that gap.

-Take everything you read here with a grain of salt.
-Having returned to boat life, but this time from a different vantage point, I can already feel some of my old opinions beginning to evolve.
+Take everything you read here with a sizeable dose of salt.
 What’s captured here is a very specific point of view; that of a senior division officer enjoying shore duty but anxious to get back to sea, sentimentally recalling every lesson he learned the hard way.
-To preserve the authenticity of the junior officer’s perspective, I do not intend to materially edit or update this blog from here on out.
+Some of my opinions have evolved since writing this stuff years ago.
+To preserve the authenticity of the junior officer’s perspective, I have not materially edited or updated this blog since I stopped writing it.
 Hope you find it helpful.

 The opinions and views expressed in this forum are those of the authors alone and are presented in an entirely personal capacity.
 They do not represent the position of U.S. Department of Defense, the U.S. Navy or any government organization.